renesugar/k_elda_archive/docs/_Dev.md

 in some theme, usually the larger goal they're trying to achieve.
 Completely unrelated patches should be included in separate pull requests.

-Pull requests go through a two stage review process.
-In the first stage, [quilt-bot](https://github.com/quilt-bot) will randomly assign a contributor to review the patch.
-The first stage reviewer should provide feedback, wait for fixes, and ultimately approve the patch using Github's code review tool.
-By doing this, the reviewer is taking responsibility for the quality of the patch.
-In effect they are asserting that the patch is perfect and ready to be merged.
+Pull requests are reviewed by one person: either by a committer, if the code was submitted by a non-committer, or by a non-committer otherwise.
+You do not need to choose a reviewer yourself; [quilt-bot](https://github.com/quilt-bot) will randomly select a reviewer from the appropriate group.
+Once the reviewer has approved the pull request, a committer will merge it.

 Once the patch has been approved by the first reviewer, quilt-bot will assign a committer to do a second (sometimes cursory) review.
 The committer will